PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 no matter what screen size we use.

 In this guide we'll take the basic `hello-indigo` example and add a button and a counter that scales with the size of the screen.
-It's a pretty basic example to be honest, but it should give you an idea of what can be achieved.
+It's a pretty basic example, but it should give you an idea of what can be achieved.

 ## Setup